 Here’s Mark Houghton, a physique-focused trainee, and a writer for HG 2.0.
 He’s a drug-free example of the effectiveness of the training methods that HG 2.0 promotes.

 Mark, age 47, in Manchester, England, September 2012, at the British Natural Bodybuilding Federation’s British Championships.
 He won the Overall Masters’ Champion and was also awarded a Masters’ Pro Card from the Drug-Free Athletes’ Coalition (DFAC).

-Here are the covers of our first six issues:
+Here are the covers of our first nine issues: